 The Junior Taiko program has grown to over 70 students learning in 6 different class levels.
 Classes are held September through May, and the season ends with a program-wide recital.

 With the increasing number of collegiate taiko groups, San Jose Junior Taiko becomes fertile ground for skill development and relationship building within the taiko community.
 Junior Taiko alumni have gone on to play in collegiate taiko groups at Stanford, UCLA, UC Irvine, UC Berkeley, UC Davis, USC, Cal State Long Beach, Cal Poly Pomona, and in professional groups such as Portland Taiko, TaikoProject, and San Jose Taiko.

-If your child would like to take a taiko class in the meantime, he/she can sign up for the Youth Recreational Class.
-This is a beginning-level class for students aged 8-14.
-Students aged 15+ can take the Adult Recreational Class (ages 15+).
+If your child would like to take a different taiko class, he/she can sign up for the Youth Recreational Class (ages 8-14) or the Adult Recreational Class (ages 15+).
 Enrollment is open to everyone of all skill levels, and no previous taiko experience is necessary.
 More info and online registration are available at the links.
 These classes are not affiliated with the Junior Taiko Program.